-The long-term incentives ('LTI') is designed to align executives and shareholder interests by linking reward with key performance drivers that underpin long term sustainable growth.
+The long-term incentives ('LTI') is designed to align executives and shareholder interests by linking reward with key performance drivers that underpin long-term sustainable growth.
+A summary of the plan is as follow:

-- A maximum yearly LTI value of 20% of each executive's fixed remuneration is granted depending on the extent to which specific targets set at the beginning of the financial year are met. - Once the eligibility criteria has been met and the incentive has been approved, a three-year restriction period is enforceable before the employee can receive the cash payment. - The cash payment will be indexed by the weighted average share price over twenty-one days prior to the date of eligibility and the date that the restriction period ends (3 years). - If an executive leaves the Company for any reason apart from retirement or death, all incentives that fall within the restriction period are forfeited.
+- A maximum yearly LTI value of 20% of each executive's fixed remuneration is granted depending on the extent to which specific targets set at the beginning of the financial year are met; - Once the eligibility criteria has been met and the incentive has been approved, a three-year restriction period is enforceable before the employee can receive the payment in cash or shares as determined by the Board; - The payment will be indexed by the weighted average share price over twenty-one days prior to the date of eligibility and the date that the restriction period ends (three years); and - If an executive leaves the Company for any reason apart from retirement or death, all incentives that fall within the restriction period are forfeited.